civican/legisinfo/42-1/bills/C-91/bill_text.md

 ### Section 7

-The Minister must consult with **a variety of** Indigenous governments and other Indigenous governing bodies and **a variety of** Indigenous organizations in order to meet the objective of providing adequate, sustainable and long-term funding for the reclamation, revitalization, main­tenance and strengthening of Indigenous languages.
+The Minister must consult with a variety of Indigenous governments and other Indigenous governing bodies and a variety of Indigenous organizations in order to meet the objective of providing adequate, sustainable and long-term funding for the reclamation, revitalization, main­tenance and strengthening of Indigenous languages.

 ### Section 8

-The Minister may cooperate with provincial **or terri­torial** governments, Indigenous governments or other Indigenous governing bodies, Indigenous organizations or other entities — including by entering into agreements or arrangements with them — to coordinate efforts to efficiently and effectively support Indigenous languages in Canada in a manner consistent with the rights of In­digenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982` and the powers and jurisdictions of Indigenous governing bodies and of the provinces **and territories**.
+The Minister may cooperate with provincial or terri­torial governments, Indigenous governments or other Indigenous governing bodies, Indigenous organizations or other entities — including by entering into agreements or arrangements with them — to coordinate efforts to efficiently and effectively support Indigenous languages in Canada in a manner consistent with the rights of In­digenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982` and the powers and jurisdictions of Indigenous governing bodies and of the provinces and territories.

 ### Section 9

-Taking into account the unique circumstances and needs of Indigenous groups, communities and peoples and the research or studies referred to in section `24` and in a manner consistent with the rights of Indigenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982` and the powers and jurisdictions of Indigenous governing bodies and of the provinces **and territories**, the Minister and an appropriate Minister may enter into an agreement or arrangement to further the purposes of this Act with a provincial **or territorial** government, an Indigenous government or other Indigenous governing body or an Indigenous organization.
+Taking into account the unique circumstances and needs of Indigenous groups, communities and peoples and the research or studies referred to in section `24` and in a manner consistent with the rights of Indigenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982` and the powers and jurisdictions of Indigenous governing bodies and of the provinces and territories, the Minister and an appropriate Minister may enter into an agreement or arrangement to further the purposes of this Act with a provincial or territorial government, an Indigenous government or other Indigenous governing body or an Indigenous organization.

 ### Section 10